 South Dakota has an average household size of 2.45 people and a median home value of $132,400.
 With a median household income of $48,947, South Dakota homeowners spend just under 22% of their total household income on home ownership costs.
 That makes South Dakota the third most affordable state when it comes to how much residents spend on home ownership.

 As a South Dakota homeowner, you understand the value of having a solid home insurance policy.
 A home insurance expert can help you make sure your policy includes all the coverage you need to protect your South Dakota home at a reasonable cost.
-Call 855-462-2213 today for your free quote.
+While we all hope to never file a homeowners insurance claim, it could save your home and thousands of dollars if you have the right plan.
+Call [mapi-phone-link /] today for your free quote.

 How Are South Dakota Home Insurance Premiums Determined?

 Insurance companies determine your premium based on the amount of risk they take on by insuring your property.
 The higher the risk, the higher the premium.

 Home insurance providers assess risk by looking at both the property itself and the surrounding area.
 The home’s size, date of construction, and amenities are all considered.
 Add-ons such as a swimming pool or guest home can increase your premium because they increase the home’s value and come with extra risks.